johnbachman/tBidBaxLipo/doc/notes/lipo_titration.rst

-Liposome Titration and Bax Insertion
+Liposome titration and Bax insertion
 ====================================

 Here we examine the predictions of different models on the relationship